convin305/convin305/README.md

 ### Sumin Park

 Hi I'm Sumin Park.
-🌱 I’m currently learning Data science.
+🌱 I’m currently learning Data science:)

 <!--
 **convin305/convin305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.